conrad-krueger/Personal-Projects/Machine Learning/DNN_CPP/README.md

 Updates:
 * shuffle boolean parameter in train() function.
 Shuffles dataset
 * save() and load() functions that save DenseNeuralNetwork information to a .txt file and read DenseNeuralNetwork information from a .txt file respectively.
 Also another constructor with just a string parameter was created to create DenseNeuralNetwork objects from .txt files
 * Biases now update during backpropagation.
-The only issue (which does not seem to be an issue) is that the backpropagation of a bias requires using a corresponding delta entry multiplied by the learning rate.
-However, there is a delta value for almost every node but only one bias per layer.
-So while weights only get updated once during one instance of backpropagation, biases get updated multiple times.
 * Added new attributes L (as the actual loss function), D_L (derivative of the Loss Function), activations (vector of actual activation functions), activationDerivatives (vector of functions that are derivatives of their corresponding activation function).
 It makes the code way more readable, with significantly less if-statements
 * Wrote the derivatives of the activation functions relu, linear, tanh, softmax, and logistic as static functions in the class
 * Wrote the functions and derivatives of the loss functions mean squared error (use) and cross entropy (cross_entropy) as static functions in the class